-Hidenao Abe, Shusaku Tsumoto, Miho Ohsaki, and Takahira Yamaguchi
+Hidenao Abe1, Shusaku Tsumoto1, Miho Ohsaki2, and Takahira Yamaguchi3

-Department of Medical Informatics, Shimane University, School of Medicine 89-1 Enya-cho, Izumo, Shimane 693-8501, Japan abe@med.shimane-u.ac.jp, tsumoto@computer.org Faculty of Engineering, Doshisha University 1-3 Tataramiyakodani, Kyo-Tanabe, Kyoto 610-0321, Japan mohsaki@mail.doshisha.ac.jp Faculty of Science and Technology, Keio University 3-14-1 Hiyoshi, Kohoku Yokohama, Kanagawa 223-8522, Japan yamaguti@ae.keio.ac.jp
+Department of Medical Informatics, Shimane University, School of Medicine 89-1 Enya-cho, Izumo, Shimane 693-8501, Japan abe@med.shimane-u.ac.jp, tsumoto@computer.org

+2 Faculty of Engineering, Doshisha University

+1-3 Tataramiyakodani, Kyo-Tanabe, Kyoto 610-0321, Japan mohsaki@mail.doshisha.ac.jp

+3 Faculty of Science and Technology, Keio University

+3-14-1 Hiyoshi, Kohoku Yokohama, Kanagawa 223-8522, Japan yamaguti@ae.keio.ac.jp

 Abstract.
-In this paper, we present a novel rule evaluation support method for post-processing of mined results with rule evaluation models based on objective indices.
-Post-processing of mined results is one of the key issues to make a data mining process successfully.
+In this paper, we present an evaluation of novel rule evaluation support method for post-processing of mined results with rule evaluation models based on objective indices.
+Post-processing of mined results is one of the key issues in a data mining process.
 However, it is difficult for human experts to evaluate many thousands of rules from a large dataset with noises completely.
-To reduce the costs of rule evaluation procedures, we have developed the rule evaluation support method with rule evaluation models, which are obtained with objective indices of mined classification rules and evaluations of a human expert for each rule.
+To reduce the costs of rule evaluation task, we have developed the rule evaluation support method with rule evaluation models, which are obtained with objective indices of mined classification rules and evaluations of a human expert for each rule.
 To evaluate performances of learning algorithms for constructing rule evaluation models, we have done a case study on the meningitis data mining as an actual problem.
-In addition, we have also evaluated our method on four rulesets from the four UCI datasets.
-Then we show the availability of our rule evaluation support method.
+Furthermore, we have also evaluated our method on four rulesets from the four kinds of UCI datasets.